pharmlovex/pharmlovex/README.md

 - 👋 Hi, I'm bio-data scientist
-- 👀 I have experience in differential expression gene analysis,  bio data wrangling and data curation for maching learning.
+- 👀 I have experience in working on genomic and transcriptomics data to elucidata molecular mechanism underpinning diseases.
+-     I am intrested in drug target identification towards novel drug discovery.
-- 🌱 I have competences in R, bash scripting, Python, panda, numpy, seaborn, SQL, salesforce admin.
+- 🌱 I have competences in R, bash scripting and Python
-- 💞️ I’m looking to collaborate on artifical intelligence projects
+- 💞️ I enjoy building bioinformatics tools to simplify workflow and save time.
-- You can reach me on pharmifedayoojo@gmail.com
+- You can reach me on ifedayoo.ojo@gmail.com